Most courses will fit within these dates, with breaks as shown. However, tutors may negotiate changes with individual groups.

 Comments and Complaints

-In order to continually improve our service, we are happy to have your views, whether your comments are positive or negative.
+In order to continually improve our service, we want your views, whether your comments are positive or negative.
 We will always take these seriously, and investigate thoroughly any issues that are brought to our attention.

-If you would like to read our Policy statement, please click on the link to Comments and Complaints.
+If you would like to read our Policy statement, please click on the link to our Policies page.
 If you would like to make a complaint or comment, please contact us, or use the form and send it to us at our Oakham Enterprise Park address, marked for the attention of the Information, Advice and Guidance Officer (IAGO).

 ICT Code of Conduct

 If you use computers in your classes you will also be asked to sign the ICT Code of Conduct.
-Our network is run by Peterborough Regional College, so it is particularly important that no-one downloads inappropriate content, or alters the system in any way.
+Our network is run by Inspire Education Group, so it is particularly important that no-one downloads inappropriate content or alters the system in any way.
 There are some safeguards in place, and misconduct can be identified by the login used, and the time.
 If this is identified, the learner will be removed from their course without refund.

-If you would like to read this agreement before attending, it is on page 3 of the Learner Handbook.
+If you would like to read this agreement before attending, it is in the Learner Handbook.